 Summary of evidence

-We found that a significant proportion of thyroid cancer (50%) was found incidentally in asymptomatic people through the use of imaging studies, in particular neck ultrasound.
+We found that a significant proportion of thyroid cancer (50%) was found incidentally in asymptomatic people.
+Of this, 36% were found through the use of imaging studies, in particular neck ultrasound.
 These incidentally found cancers were mostly small papillary thyroid cancer.
 This finding is consistent with a recent study demonstrating that the use of thyroid ultrasound has increased at a rate of 20% per year from 2002 through 2013 among Medicare patients in the United States, associating this with more thyroid cancer diagnosis(39).

 Prior to the advent of neck sonography in the 1980s, thyroid cancer nodules had to reach a large size prior to detection; however current neck ultrasonography technology has revolutionized diagnosis and management of thyroid cancer detecting lesions as small as 2 mm(40).
 This increased sensitivity coupled with improved reimbursement and access to US has led to increase in use by endocrinologists close to 80%(41).
-The increased use of thyroid ultrasound raises question about whether or not its use is appropriate.
-Thyroid ultrasound is indicated when there is a palpable thyroid nodule or in thyroid cancer screening of a high risk population (e.g., head and neck radiation)(15).
+Although this increased use of thyroid ultrasound raises questions about whether or not its use is appropriate, few studies have aimed this issue.
+This differentiation is important, as strategies to decrease the ultrasound overuse from images inappropriately indicated (e.g. ordering ultrasound for hyperthyroidism), pursue a different objective.
+In the light of this fact, thyroid ultrasound is only indicated when there is a palpable thyroid nodule or in thyroid cancer screening of a high risk population (e.g., head and neck radiation)(15).
 It is unlikely that the increased use of neck ultrasound reflects a surge of new thyroid nodules found by palpation as more than half of patients with thyroid cancer are asymptomatic(9).
-In fact, a study showed that many of the thyroid cancers found by ultrasound were detected when clinicians erroneously believed that they felt a nodule and consequently ordered an ultrasound.
+In fact, a study included in this meta-analysis showed that many of the thyroid cancers found by ultrasound were detected when clinicians erroneously believed that they felt a nodule and consequently ordered an ultrasound.
 Interestingly this often revealed no nodule in the palpated area but a small suspicious nodule in the contralateral lobe(9).
 Besides ordering thyroid ultrasound due to thyroid nodule misdiagnosis, many thyroid ultrasounds are ordered for the wrong indication.
 An audit of patients referred to an endocrine practice found that 93% of ultrasounds were ordered without appropriate indication but rather for other reasons such as thyroid dysfunction(42).
 This misuse of thyroid ultrasound, coupled with easy access, increased sensitivity and the non-invasiveness nature of the test, make thyroid ultrasound an important driver of thyroid cancer diagnosis(43),(40),(41).